How the US has shifted military jets and ships in the Middle East

 If tapped for use, the B-2 bombers would have to make the 30-hour round trip from Whiteman Air Force Base in Missouri, refueling multiple times.

-AP writer Sam Mednick in Tel Aviv, Israel, contributed to this report.
+AP writer Sam Mednick in Tel Aviv, Israel, and Tara Copp in Washington contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.